-You can buy miniature flooring paper from your miniatures dealer but you can also print them or even buy real life scale wallpaper or contact paper in the right pattern.
+You can buy miniature flooring paper from your miniatures dealer but you can also print them or even buy real life scale wallpaper or contact shelf paper, in the right pattern.

 Flooring paper from your miniatures dealer is usually a high quality, thick grade paper.
 The patterns have been printed to be in perfect scale to use with miniatures.
 It can be applied with a spray adhesive or thinly spread tacky glue.
-You could use the same adhesive as with wallpaper but I find that the thinner the adhesive layer the better and wallpaper paste tends to be thick.
+You can also use wallpaper adhesive but I find that the thinner the adhesive layer the better and wallpaper paste, tends to be thick.

 You have to be careful with the amount of glue and how you spread it on the floor.
 Blobs can wrinkle the paper or even cause tears from excessive moisture.
-Glue should be spread thinly and evenly with a foam brush on the entire floor before applying your paper.
-Stay away from quick grabbing glues, like those used for scrap booking, because you want to be able to have enough time to move your paper around, after it's been laid down, for an exact fit.
+Glue should be spread thinly and evenly, with a foam brush, on the entire floor, before applying your paper.
+Stay away from quick grabbing glues, like those used for scrap booking, because you want to be able to have enough time to move your paper around, after it's been laid down, for a precise fit.

 Depending on how thick the paper is, you might see a little buckling and bubbling but just as is true with wallpaper, it will flatten out as the glue dries.

-Contact Paper or real life scale wallpaper in a semi-solid pattern can be used to create a marble effect on your floors.
-Contact paper or shelf liner paper is a peel and stick paper so you will have to make paper templates of your room and transfer them onto the Contact Paper.
+Contact Paper or real life scale wallpaper, in a semi-solid pattern can be used to create a marble effect on your floors.
+Contact Paper or shelf liner paper is a peel and stick paper, so you will have to make paper templates of your room and transfer them onto the Contact Paper.
 Even though it's peel and stick, I still suggest spreading tacky glue on your floor for a stronger, more lasting bond.
 Contact Paper can be quite thin, it is not as thick as it use to be, so you have to be sure your floor is nice and smooth or you will see rough parts on the surface.
-I used a marble look Contact Paper for my Gloucester Dollhouse.
+I used a marble look Contact Paper for the Gloucester Dollhouse.

 Sometimes, depending on the look your trying to get, it might be easier to apply the flooring paper before the dollhouse assembly.
 This is especially true for smaller scale dollhouses that have very limited visibility and accessibility once assembled.
 Flooring paper is thin enough to not interfere with the assembly of the dollhouse.
-I had to apply the paper tile flooring to my Fairfield Dollhouse before assembly.
+I had to apply the paper, tile flooring to the Fairfield Dollhouse, before assembly.

 Always seal your paper flooring after it's dry.
-My favorite sealant is Acrylic Gloss Varnish but you can also use a satin or matte finish depending on the look your trying to achieve.
+My favorite sealant is Acrylic Gloss Varnish but you can also use a satin or matte finish varnish, depending on the look you're trying to achieve.

 Test your sealant in a small area first, preferably a scrap of paper that's away from your dollhouse.
 You want to see how colorfast the paper is.
 A sealant on a non-colorfast paper can actually streak and/or lift the ink from the paper.
 It can also cause a change in hue color.
-Never brush the varnish on too long in one area.
+Never brush varnish on, too long, in one area.
 You want to move along the paper quickly, to prevent tearing the paper with the moisture of the varnish.

 Return To Index